G-Research/ParquetSharp/docs/Reading.md

 ### Reading columns directly

-The `Column` method of `RowGroupReader` takes an integer column index and returns a `ColumnReader` object, which can read primitive values from the column, as well as raw definition level and repetition level data.
+The `Column` method of `RowGroupReader` takes an integer column index and returns a `ParquetSharp.ColumnReader` object, which can read primitive values from the column, as well as raw definition level and repetition level data.
-Usually you will not want to use a `ColumnReader` directly, but instead call its `LogicalReader` method to create a `LogicalColumnReader` that can read logical values.
+Usually you will not want to use a `ColumnReader` directly, but instead call its `LogicalReader` method to create a `ParquetSharp.LogicalColumnReader` that can read logical values.
 There are two variations of this `LogicalReader` method; the plain `LogicalReader` method returns an abstract `LogicalColumnReader`, whereas the generic `LogicalReader<TElement>` method returns a typed `LogicalColumnReader<TElement>`, which reads values of the specified element type.